JasonNumberThirteen/CSQuiz/README.md

 ## General information
 - This is a simple console application of "Quiz" game.
 It was written in pure C#.
 - The project presents my programming skills how I do write code taking care of several optimisations.
+I did my best to make code follow the SOLID rules.
 - The game asks questions to player and he must choose the correct answer from several options.
 If he will choose correct answer, then he receives a point.
 - Win condition: none
 - Lose condition: none